Luna moth: Description

 There are some sex-determined and regional differences in appearance.
 Females will have a larger abdomen compared to males because it contains 200–400 eggs.
 Both sexes have antennae, but on the male, much longer and wider.
-Wing color is blue-green in the north and for the over-wintering generation in the central and southern states; second and third generation wing color has more of a yellow-green tint.
+Wing color is blue-green in the north and for the overwintering generation in the central and southern states; second and third generation wing color has more of a yellow-green tint.

 Etymology

 Described and named Phalena plumata caudata by James Petiver in 1700, this was the first North American saturniid to be reported in the insect literature.
 The initial Latin name, which roughly translates to "brilliant, feather tail", was replaced when Carl Linnaeus described the species in 1758 in the tenth edition of Systema Naturae, and renamed it Phalaena luna, later Actias luna, with luna derived from Luna, the Roman moon goddess.
 The common name became "Luna moth".
 Several other North American giant silk moths were also given species names after Roman or Greek mythology.